SVI-Capstone/svi_capstone/README.md

 # Evaluating the CDC's Social Vulnerability Index (SVI) as a tool to predict COVID infections in San Antonio and Dallas Texas

 ## About the Project
 In 2011 The CDC created the social vulnerability index (SVI).
-The SVI is a scale that predicts the vulnerability of a population in the event of an emergency or natural disaster.
+The SVI is a scale that predicts a population's vulnerability in the event of an emergency or natural disaster.
 COVID is the first global pandemic since the development of this measure.
-We evaluated the association between SVI score and COVID case count between San Antonio and Dallas, Texas.
-Using modeling, we were able to identify localized community-specific and highly vulnerable subgroups.
-It was observed that the most vulnerable subgroups in San Antonio included persons over 25 years of age with no high school diploma, minority status (non-white), institutional group homes, and those who are generally unemployed.
-In Dallas, these groups focused on minority populations, those over 25 years of age with no high school diploma, and individuals that are identified as having limited English proficiency (LEP).
-While SVI shared a strong correlation (.55) with COVID case count per 100k in San Antonio, this correlation was not observed in Dallas (.19).
-This finding suggests that resources would be well allocated in San Antonio using the SVI index, but in Dallas, that correlation does not hold.
-We hope that our work helps to better inform our local government about specific sub-populations were aid allocation should be prioritized.
+We evaluated the effectiveness of utilizing SVI as a tool to predict COVID case count per 100,000 individuals in San Antonio and Dallas, Texas.
+Using exploratory data analysis, we were able to identify localized community-specific and highly vulnerable subgroups and from them engineer features that were better than SVI at predicting case count.
+We found that the best indicator of case count in both cities was total socioeconomic need.
+Over-reliance on SVI during pandemic type natural disasters may lead to vulnerable populations missing out on critical resources.
+With this in mind, we recommend targeting resources based on socioeconomic need, exploring additional cities to determine how predictive SVI is more broadly, and investigating underlying city differences that make SVI more or less predictive.

 ### Goals

-*Goal # 1* - Evaluate the association between SVI and COVID case count in San Antonio and Dallas, Texas.
+*Goal # 1* - Evaluate the correlation between SVI and case count per 100k in San Antonio and Dallas, Texas.

-*Goal # 2* - Evaluate the correlation between SVI and case count per 100k.

-*Goal # 3* - Compare and contrast the patterns observed between SVI and COVID case count.
+*Goal # 2* - Compare and contrast the patterns observed between SVI and COVID case count per city.

-*Goal # 4* - Predict local communities most at risk for COVID infection using SVI.
+*Goal # 3* - Predict local communities most at risk for COVID infection.

-*Goal # 5* - To identify subgroups inside identified communities that need particular attention or focused support.
+*Goal # 4* - Identify key features necessary to identify communities in need of attention and or focused support.

 ### Background
 The SVI (Social Vulnerability Index) was developed to help city governments and first responders predict areas that are particularly vulnerable in emergencies to prioritize resources to help regions at high risk (CDC's Social Vulnerability Index, 2020).
 The CDC's Social Vulnerability Index (CDC SVI) uses 15 U.S. census variables to classify census tracts with a composite score between 0 and 1 (lower scores = less vulnerability, higher score = greater vulnerability.
 This score is calculated by first ranking every census tract, in every country, in every state, in the United States.
 Those ranked tracks are then broken up into four themes (socioeconomic status, household composition, disability, minority status and language, household type, and transportation) and reclassified.
 This overall score is then tallied by summing the themed percentiles and ranked between 0 and 1.